15 Respiratory Diseases

 We don’t know all the things that can cause asthma, but we know that genetic, environmental, and occupational factors have been linked to developing asthma.

 Bronchitis is an infection of the central airways of the lungs (bronchi), causing them to become irritated and inflamed.
 As a result, the central airways branch off on either side of your windpipe (trachea).
+They lead to smaller and smaller airways inside your lungs called bronchioles.
+The walls of the central airways produce mucus to trap dust and other particles that could otherwise irritate.

 Most cases of bronchitis happen when an infection irritates and inflames the airways, causing them to produce more mucus than usual.
 Your body tries to shift this extra mucus through coughing.